Hector

 “Beneath those glasses and mask?
 He could be anyone, Mr. Avery.”

 “I’ve been seeing him everywhere.
 Delivering my packages, my food, he even drove me here this morning, Gina.
-What if he wants something from me?
-What if he wants my kidney or something?”
+What if he wants something from me?”

 “Mr. Avery, what you’re saying is rather odd.
 Would you like me to schedule an appointment with your psychotherapist?”